Christina Aguilera: Voice

 Aguilera's singing technique also yielded comparisons to other singers.
 Journalist David Browne suggested that, alongside Mariah Carey and Whitney Houston, she "forms the team of the main proponents" of the melismatic technique.
 Richard Harrington from The Washington Post also noticed similarities with both artists: "She has a genuinely powerful voice that's evoked comparisons [to them], though it for the most part avoids those singers' ornamental mannerisms".
 The New Yorker columnist Sasha Frere-Jones also credited the technique by making her become "a serious singer without needing to reincarnate the Sarah Vaughan".
 Songwriter Steve Kipner praises Aguilera's vocal dexterity, including her ability to "internalize[d] all the riffs from Chaka Khan".
 Los Angeles Times music critic Ann Powers wrote that she possesses a "voice purely powerful as that of Etta James [...] and she's moving toward the expressiveness of Gladys Knight, if not Aretha Franklin".
 Powers also associated her vocal ability with Donna Summer when she performs records influenced by rhythm and blues.
 Minneapolis Star Tribune noted that "She has the best voice of the bunch — big, rich, soulful."

 However, Aguilera has also been criticized for the frequent use of melisma, as well as for her style of singing live during concerts.
 HuffPost columnist John Eskow called her "the main proponent of oversouling".
 Eskow praised Aguilera's voice as a "great instrument", though complained she did not "seem to know when to stop" with the use of "gratuitous and confected melisma".
 Lucy Davies, music critic from BBC Music, raved about her "stunning voice", but offered that "she could be more varied, simply by cutting out some of the 'ye-e-eeeh, woah' in her songs".
 Writing for Entertainment Weekly, Chris Willman credits Aguilera's singing style as an influence of Mariah Carey, noting "her slightly nasal tone that really only becomes obvious when she's overselling a song".
 Alexa Tietjen from VH1 acknowledged that Aguilera "does tend to take it to the extreme at times [...] but her vocal prowess is what's gotten her so far.
-Love them or hate them, the riffs are a part of who she is as performer".
+Love them or hate them, the riffs are a part of who she is as a performer".